 Lumenova™ selected Makrolon® polycarbonate when it needed a material that was not only bright, but also energy and cost efficient for its R20, BR40 and BR30 reflector lamps.
 These lamps are rated with the highest lumen output in their respective categories and are great replacements for inefficient incandescent BR and CFL lamps.
 Makrolon® RW6267X polycarbonate, found in the lamp’s optical mixing chamber, is a flame-retardant, low-viscosity grade that allows for high reflectance without the need for additional secondary operations.

-Covestro’s booth will also feature lineal troffers and diffuser lenses used in high bays, cove lighting and sheet panels that have been cold bent to 90 degreees.
+Covestro’s booth will also feature lineal troffers and diffuser lenses used in high bays, cove lighting and sheet panels that have been cold bent to 90 degrees.
 These applications utilize Makrolon® DX-NR polycarbonate sheet diffusor and Makrolon® Lumen XT polycarbonate sheet diffusor.
 Makrolon® Lumen XT polycarbonate sheet’s high diffusion and transmission properties provide maximum fixture performance and aesthetics coupled with greater design freedom.
 Makrolon® DX-NR polycarbonate sheet’s advanced UV-resistance technology provides long-lasting weathering performance.
-It features a non-reflective texture on the UV-resisant side of the sheet that enhances both aesthetics and performance.
+It features a non-reflective texture on the UV-resistant side of the sheet that enhances both aesthetics and performance.

 Attendees of LIGHTFAIR International are invited to visit Covestro’s booth #4956 to speak with experts and learn more about Covestro’s material technology for lighting applications.